Four SC judges take oath of office

-NEW DELHI: Four new Supreme Court judges took oath of office on Monday, taking the total strength of judges in the apex court to 34.
+NEW DELHI, Sept 23: Four new Supreme Court judges took oath of office on Monday, taking the total strength of judges in the apex court to 34.

 Justices Murari and Bhat headed the Punjab and Haryana and Rajasthan high courts respectively.